In commodity pricing, silence and secrecy not limited to oil

 Another potential difficulty for firms publishing pricing information on commodity markets is a trading activity known as loss-leading, where a company may buy or sell cargoes to influence the reported price.
 The company may then profit on a larger volume of material priced using the benchmark it has sought to influence.

-“If I’ve got 551,155 tons of iron ore to sell, I can overpay on another 110,231 tons by $5 per ton to lift the index, because it will allow me to sell my 551,155 tons at a higher price,” said another iron ore trader.
+“If I’ve got 500,000 tonnes of iron ore to sell, I can overpay on another 100,000 tonnes by $5 per tonne to lift the index, because it will allow me to sell my 500,000 tonnes at a higher price,” said another iron ore trader.

 The market for fertilizer potash is dominated by a handful of producers, and experts express similar concerns about pricing.